-Proskauer’s paralegals work side by side with our lawyers to produce high quality legal services.
-With more than 90 paralegals, our program, managed by Claudia A. Alston, Director of Paralegal Services, maximizes efficiency and quality for our lawyers and their clients, contributing to the firm's reputation for superior client service.
-Our paralegals come from diverse backgrounds and top-ranked schools, including Yale, Harvard, Columbia, Cornell, Brown, University of Pennsylvania, Princeton, University of Michigan, New York University, Northwestern, Brandeis, Johns Hopkins, Rice and Washington University in St. Louis.
+Proskauer's paralegals work side by side with our lawyers to produce high quality legal services.
+With more than 100 paralegals, our program maximizes efficiency and quality for our lawyers and their clients, contributing to the firm's reputation for superior client service.
+Our paralegals come from diverse backgrounds and top-ranked schools, including Brandeis, Columbia, Cornell, Georgetown, Harvard, Johns Hopkins, Michigan, New York University, Northwestern and Princeton.
 They are problem solvers and team players who take pride in their work product and complete projects efficiently and cost effectively.

 In order to provide the best service to our clients, our paralegal program is structured in a three-tiered system:

 Senior Paralegals have at least seven years of experience in a legal environment and possess extensive knowledge and thorough understanding of their practice area.
 They assume important roles on complex projects and coordinate activities among legal teams.
 They also provide training, mentoring and professional development opportunities to more junior paralegals.

 Mid-level Paralegals have worked one to five years in a law firm environment.
 They have knowledge and experience in their practice area, and work independently to prioritize tasks and meet deadlines for both lawyers and senior paralegals.

 Project Assistants are recent college graduates who are looking to gain exposure to the legal field before attending law school.
 They possess excellent written and oral communication skills, critical thinking abilities and are detail oriented.
 These qualities allow them to effectively support lawyers and more senior paralegals on a wide range of projects and tasks with appropriate supervision.